webbower/validator/README.md

 - Make it so `ValidationError` doesn't require any ES6 polyfills (`Object.setPrototypeOf()`).
 - Support Node.js environment.
-- Validating a whole `<form>`.
+- Validating a whole `<form>` (separate package with this as a dependency).
-- Validate top level keys of an object.
+- Validate top level keys of an object (separate package with this as a dependency).
 - Assertion bundles: reusable validation function + failure message bundle.